gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 end
 ```

-After including the mixin which we mentioned sets our tests up to use the `stripe-ruby-mock` stuffs, we define a test case for fetching and reloading a Stripe customer.
-First, we pull out `mal` user, and make sure to start `stripe_customer` returns `nil`.
+After including the mixin, which we mentioned sets our tests up to use the `stripe-ruby-mock` stuffs, we define a test case for fetching and reloading a Stripe customer.

+First, we pull out the `mal` user, and make sure `stripe_customer` initially returns `nil`.
 Then we create a `Stripe::Customer` and associate it with our `mal` user.
 At this point, we're communicating with the mock Stripe API provided to us by `stripe-ruby-mock`.
 Next we check that calling `stripe_customer` on `mal` returns the `Stripe::Customer` we just created.
 Then we create a second `Stripe::Customer` which we can use to check 1) that our memoization works and 2) that we can override it by passing `reload: true` to the `stripe_customer` method.

-One nice thing about this test is it flows like other tests -- we create some data, update an existing user record, and assert that the `mal` behaves the way we expect him to.
-Sure, we could accomplish similar by stubbing `Stripe::Customer.retrieve` to return a stub that responds to id, but then we're more testing the code is _written_ the way we expect.
+One nice thing about this test is it flows like other tests -- we create some data, update an existing user record, and assert that `mal` behaves the way we expect him to.
+Sure, we could accomplish similar by stubbing `Stripe::Customer.retrieve` to return a stub that responds to `id`, but then we're more testing the code is _written_ the way we expect.
 Think about it this way, we'd write this test the exact same way if we were actually hitting Stripe's servers!

 ### A handler test